Dear Governor Cuomo,

-	In our view, improved snowmaking capacity and efficiency should be a priority to get NY areas operational early to take advantage of the crucial December holiday period.
-In addition these kinds of improvement could decrease the environmental impact of skiing.
+In our view, upgraded snowmaking capacity and efficiency should be a priority to get NY areas operational early to take advantage of the crucial December holiday period.
+In addition these kinds of improvements could decrease the environmental impact of skiing.
 But proposals should not be limited to snowmaking upgrades.

 An independent review board could estimate each proposal’s viability and make approval recommendations.
 Approved proposals would be eligible for publicly funded long-term low interest loan to be repaid in full.
 The initiative would improve competitiveness, encourage skier visits and create jobs in the state.